mmahbub/OTQuAD/README.md

 # OTQuAD
 Opioid Therapy Question Answering Dataset

-This repo contains the questioon answering dataset on VA/DoD clinical practice guideline for opioid therapy for chronic pain
+This repo contains the question answering dataset on VA/DoD clinical practice guideline for opioid therapy for chronic pain

 The resources used to make this dataset are: